-A couple weeks ago, Sam and I were given the task of creating a lesson plan to teach how to properly cite and analyze textual evidence (or integrate a quote into your paper), as students were struggling to incorporate them fluidly within their paragraphs.
+A couple weeks ago, a colleague and I were planning a lesson to teach how to properly cite and analyze textual evidence (or integrate a quote into your paper), as students were struggling to incorporate them fluidly within their paragraphs.
 Desperately, we searched google, Youtube, and educational sites alike for some sort of video that was even half-entertaining with tips or demonstrations on how to do it, but to no avail.

 But then, the clouds parted, and we came across this clip from the Colbert Report.
 Compared to what we had been finding previously, it was perfect.
 Colbert satirically presents a message from Wheat Thins, expertly quoting from and commenting on a memo they had sent him as a guideline.

 They even zoom in on the quotes during the clip, making talking about his usage of quotes that much easier during class.
 It went over great!
 And no fear, it is a miraculously politically neutral clip for Colbert, so no discomfort about ideological undertones necessary.

 As we had had such trouble developing an engaging lesson plan for this, I decided to go ahead and post it for others for ideas, as teaching how to integrate quotes will not be going away anytime soon for any middle or high school teacher.
 Enjoy, and feel free to comment or expand!

 - 3 min: Show an excerpt of Colbert video (minute markers 1:50–2:27*), ask students to notice how he leads into a quote, how much of the quote he uses, and then how he continues after the quote.

 - common errors in quoting

 - ”quote sandwich”–show a second excerpt from Colbert video (minute markers 2:27–4:00), have them talk about what parts were “part of the sandwich”